America’s Divided Recovery

 Over 95 percent of jobs created during the recovery have gone to workers with at least some college education, while those with a high school diploma or less are being left behind.
 America’s Divided Recovery: College Haves and Have-Nots reveals that those with at least some college education have captured 11.5 million of the 11.6 million jobs created during the recovery.
 While jobs are back, they are not the same jobs lost during the recession.
 The Great Recession decimated low-skill blue-collar and clerical jobs, whereas the recovery added primarily high-skill managerial and professional jobs.

 The jobs recovery deepens the economic and political divide between workers with and without a college education.
-America’s Divided America: College Haves and Have-Nots finds that over 95% of the jobs created in the recovery have gone to those with education beyond a high school education.
+Our report finds that over 95% of the jobs created in the recovery have gone to those with education beyond a high school education.
 The report also finds:

 - For the first time, college graduates make up a larger share of the workforce than workers with a high school diploma or less.